brettauc/python/.ipynb_checkpoints/README-checkpoint.md

     * Quantity
     * Menu_Item

 * Perform a quick check if the `sales_item` is already included in the `report`.
 If not, initialize the key-value pairs for the particular `sales_item` in the report.
-Then, set the `sales_item` as a new key to the `report` dictionary and the values as a nested dictionary containing the following:
+Then, set the `sales_item` as a new key to the `report` dictionary and the values as a nested dictionary containing the four metrics from above.

-    ```python
-    {
-    "01-count": 0,
-    "02-revenue": 0,
-    "03-cogs": 0,
-    "04-profit": 0,
-    }
-    ```

 * Create a nested loop by looping through every record in `menu`.